canaxess/va-ds/webshop/my-addresses.md

 # My Addresses
 ## WCAG compliance related to 2.1 AA
+- **First name, Last name, Address, Mobile number** input labels are not programmatically associated to the controls on **Add new address** dialog
 ## Highly recommended usability suggestions for screen reader users
 ## Future proofing type suggestions